 It is a very popular OS.
-In fact, Android OS is built on top of the Linux kernel.
+Android OS is built on top of the Linux kernel.
 Linux also powers many other internet and business servers, including numerous stock exchanges around the world.
 It has been around since the mid-1990s, give or take.
-Linux is literally everywhere today.
+Linux is everywhere today.

 Some of the common Linux distribution hierarchy is something like shown in the following image,

-For a Detailed Linux distribution hierarchy click here.
+For a Detailed Linux, distribution hierarchy clicks here.

 Build for Developers

 Linux was created by keeping programmers in mind.
 Why would you go anywhere else when you have an OS that was built precisely for your needs.
 People often argue that Linux has a shortage of user-friendly or GUI applications, but as a developer, you get all the tools you need.